riku55/galaxy-integration-n64-RetroArch-/README.md

 - Use Mupen64Plus_Next or ParaLLEl core, change it in user_config.py

 #### Future Features:
+- MacOS Support (help from MacOS Users would be appreciated)
 - Add GUI (cef) for better usability
 - Add retroachievements via API
 - More launch options
 - Support for various emulators (might be another repository then)
 - Add more platforms supported by RetroArch (if Galaxy should support more than one platform per integration in the future.
-Currently working on PSX support in other repository)
+Currently working on PSX support in other repository, not quite usable right now though)

 ## Tutorial